-These are mid to high-end devices and should last your son the whole 5 years of high school.
+There are entry level to high-end devices.
+The higher spec’d the more likely it is to last your son the whole 5 years of high school.

 Common Device Types

 Ultra-portable with good battery life.
-Limited word processing capabilities and keyboard are usually onscreen.
-Applications limited to reduced features, although frequently a wide range in app stores.
+Limited word processing capabilities and the keyboard is usually onscreen.
+Applications have limited features.
 Backup, storage and file transfer can be challenging.
 Not the equivalent of a laptop.
 Prices range from $400 to $1200.
 We do NOT recommend tablets at all as they are not suitable for secondary schools.

 Slower with limited space for the installation of applications.
-Good for research and a wide range of web-based functions.
-Chromebooks only allow for Android apps and most of these are not ideal for high school.
+Good for web-based research and a wide range of web-based functions.

 All-rounder machines with medium speed and memory.
 Will work with most graphic-demanding applications such as Adobe and Autodesk.